How To Look At A House

 Wednesday, June 27, 2018

-The life expectancy of an asbestos cement shingle roof is 30 to 50 years.
+The life expectancy of an asbestos cement shingle roof is 40 to 60 years, with an average of 50 years.
 It will last longer with luck and diligent maintenance, and we saw one roof a few years ago that was just beginning to fail at 60 years old.
 The roof shown in the photo above and the first one below is 37 years old.
 But there are also four factors that can shorten the life expectancy:

 - Insurance - Many insurance companies will not write a policy on a home with an asbestos cement roof.
 The roof may need to be replaced to get reasonably priced insurance.